ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   Based on the assumption above, in this case, the MDSC can figure out that it needs to setup an EPL service between the access links on S3 and S6, which belong to the same PNC domain (single-domain service request) and it decides the proper network configuration to request PNC1.
+   Based on the assumption above, in this case, the MDSC can figure out that it needs to setup an EPL service between the access links on S3 and S6, that belong to the same PNC domain (single-domain service request) and it decides the proper network configuration to request PNC1.